nicklockwood/HRCoder/README.md

     + (id)archivedPlistWithRootObject:(id)object;

 Encodes the passed object as a hierarchy of Plist-compatible objects, and returns it.
 The resultant object will typically be one of NSDictionary, NSArray, NSString, NSData, NSDate or NSNumber.
+This object is then safe to pass to NSPropertyListSerialisation for conversion to raw data or saving to a file.

+    + (id)archivedJSONWithRootObject:(id)object;

-This object is then safe to pass to NSPropertyListSerialisation for conversion to raw data or saving to a file (either a Plist or JSON, etc).
+Encodes the passed object as a hierarchy of JSON-compatible objects, and returns it.
+The resultant object will typically be one of NSDictionary, NSArray, NSString, NSNumber or NSNull.
+This object is then safe to pass to NSPropertyListSerialisation for conversion to raw data or saving to a file.

     + (NSData *)archivedDataWithRootObject:(id)rootObject;